holoviz/panel/doc/how_to/streamlit_migration/chat.md

 ## Chat Input

-Lets see how-to migrate an app that is using `st.chat_message`
+Lets see how-to migrate an app that is using `st.chat_input`.

 ### Streamlit Chat Input